brunomaga/brunomaga.github.io/faq.md

     - dropout
 - What is dropout and how does it work?
 Why does it work?
   - train vs valid steps, $$p$$ parameter, reduces overfitting, subnetworks learn alternative logics (while DNN is more prone to overfitting), 2-3 times slower to train, regularizer as promotes sparse activations like L2 regularization.
+- What are ensembles?
+Give few examples.
+What is bagging and boosting?
 - How to model uncertainty or error of a model?
   - use ensembles to compute mean, and compare model with the mean of the ensembles output.
 - How do ensemble methods work?
 What ensemble methods do you know?